 Poverty is a trap, not a choice.

-In Snohomish County, more than 18,000 families are trapped in poverty and almost 41,500 are struggling to get by.
+In Snohomish County, more than 26% of families are in poverty or struggling to get by.
 For a family of four, the Federal Poverty Level is $25,100 a year and while struggling families earn more than the poverty level, they still earn less than the basic cost of living in our region.

 In 2018, United Way of Snohomish County launched CORE: Creating Open Roads to Equity.
 CORE is bold and collaborative work, which recognizes that solving a multi-faceted issue like poverty requires complex, systems-oriented solutions.